recvfrom/clamav-faq/faq/faq-win32.md

 * Why is ClamAV for Windows called Immunet now?

-Immunet is now combines the power of ClamAV and our FireAMP products into one.
+Immunet now combines the power of ClamAV and our FireAMP products into one.

 * With the acquisition of Immunet by Sourcefire are both teams working together now or are they separate?